 - On the Home tab, click Swap.

-- In You Pay, choose the token you want to swap from.
+- In You Pay, choose the token you want to swap out of.

-- In You Receive, choose the token and network you want to swap to.
-Skip this if already prefilled.
+- In You Receive, choose the token you want to swap into.

 - Click Swap Now.